Democratic Leadership in a Populist Age

 Join us for a conversation led by Steve Mull, Vice Provost for Global Affairs at University of Virginia, with Malcolm Turnbull, former Prime Minister of Australia and Chair of the International Advisory Council of the Center for Asia-Pacific Resilience and Innovation (CAPRI), and Lucy Turnbull, former Lord Mayor of Sydney, who will discuss characteristics of effective leadership from the local to the global level.
 Malcolm Turnbull will discuss his national and international leadership as well as his initiatives to promote cooperation in the Asia Pacific, such as salvaging the floundering Trans-Pacific Partnership and supporting the formation of CAPRI.
 Lucy Turnbull will share her experiences in creating and managing sustainable urban spaces that enable people and communities to thrive.

-This event is co-sponsored by CAPRI, the Miller Center of Public Affairs, UVa Global, and the Karsh Center for Law and Democracy.
+This event is co-sponsored by CAPRI, the Miller Center of Public Affairs, UVa Global, and the Karsh Institute of Democracy.
 Read more at the UVa Global website.

 About the Speakers